CaioQFonseca/data_structures/topic-02/unit-1/archive/archive.md

-Resource I
+Resource

 This is not a pdf link, but a zipped archive.
-If it is selected the archive will be downloaded.
-Use this to distributed general resources.
+When selected the archive will be downloaded.
+This is the jupyter notebook to be used in the practical class